Nada120/register_page_flutter/README.md

-# Registration and Signin pages using flutter 🏁
+# Registration and Signin pages using flutter 🏁🥇

-There is a folder is called pages inside lib folder.
+There is a folder is called pages inside lib folder.🖱️📁📂
 Inside pages folder has three files which are :-
--home page
+-👉home page
 -👉register page
 -👉sigin page

 To make the code much smaller there is comp.dart file that has classes change the data with using their constractor.

-## Form validation
+## Form validation 🔐📱
 Using Form widget to make sure the input is correct and match the requirements. 😏

-## The Final Result :happy
+## The Final Result😄💖:

 ![1680877365047](https://user-images.githubusercontent.com/74355967/230625059-a08c02de-012c-4d23-bb73-e8a805ec6910.jpg)